MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ![ProcMon Logfile](images/desktop-to-uwp/procmon_logfile.png)

 In this issue, the application is failing to write a .log file to its package path.
-This would suggest that a file redirection shim might help.
+This would suggest that a file redirection fixup might help.

 <a id="find" />

 ## Find a runtime fix

-The PSF contains runtime fixes that you can use right now, such as the file redirection shim.
+The PSF contains runtime fixes that you can use right now, such as the file redirection fixup.

 ### File Redirection Fixup